Our french style apricot jam is all-natural with real fruits.

-Apricot preserve has some really cool uses and I'm demystifying it all int this recipe.
+This apricot jam has some really cool uses and I'm demystifying it all in this recipe.

 How to make Apricot Jam?

 You can use fresh or frozen apricots to make your own batch of homemade jam.
 It's without pectin, so you just need plain sugar to get this jam right.

 I have outlined the steps to make it easier for you to make this apricot jam from scratch.

 You will find detailed instructions with measurements in the recipe card at the bottom of this post.

 Wash fruits, cut open to take out seed core.

 Place fruits with sugar, lemon juice, and lemon halves into a large cooking pot.

 Bring to a rolling boil and leave to simmer until set.

 Pour hot jam into clean sterilized jars.